lockss/lockss-rtd-manual/docs/installing/running.rst

           [success] Skipping (--skip-configure-firewalld)

+   .. index:: install-lockss; running one phase

    .. dropdown:: Running only one :program:`install-lockss` phase
       :name: running-only-one-install-lockss-phase
       :icon: light-bulb
       :animate: fade-in-slide-down

-      Conversely, you may need to run or re-run only one phase of :program:`install-lockss`, for example re-running the :ref:`Testing the K3s Node` phase after it fails and you perform some troubleshooting.
-If this is necessary, invoke :program:`install-lockss` with exactly one of the following options:
+      Conversely, you may need to run or re-run only one phase of :term:`install-lockss`, for example re-running the :ref:`Testing the K3s Node` phase after it fails and you perform some troubleshooting.
+If this is necessary, invoke :term:`install-lockss` with exactly one of the following options:

       .. list-table::
          :header-rows: 1